SovereignCloudStack/docs/docs/04-operating-scs/08-backups/user_data_backups.md

 :::

-The API or the client may be used to initiate the download, for example:
+The API or the OpenStack client may be used to initiate the download, for example:

 ```bash
 openstack image save --file $TARGET_FILE_PATH $IMAGE_NAME_OR_ID